JEAN'S BIBLE STUDY COM

 (33m) Gift of God >> Believers are special to God >> We are beloved of God

 (37h) Judgment >> Redemption of man >> His blood delivered us from destruction – Had the Father not sent His Son to pay the ransom for our sins, He would have judged us and sent us all straight to hell with the devil and his fallen angels.
 The difference between man and demon is that Satan sinned in the presence of God in the fullest knowledge imaginable, whereas man has never seen God (1Jn 4-12), which is why He can forgive us.
 All sin is based on a gradient of knowledge from total ignorance as babies, then becoming sinners at the age of accountability, to blaspheming the Holy Spirit and developing a reprobate mind.
 The only reason God has blessed us with His Son is that we were born in sin through no fault of our own, being victims of our condition.
 Had we chosen to become sinners like Lucifer did, God could not have forgiven us, or like Adam who also chose sin, having known the presence of God.
-The redemption of Christ is based on the principle that if we had a way to remedy our sinfulness, we would use it, so when we receive His Son as full payment of our sin, God happily forgives us, and the gates of heaven are open wide to us.
+The redemption of Christ is based on the principle that if we were offered a way to remedy our sinfulness, we would take it, so when we receive His Son as full payment of our sin, God happily forgives us, and the gates of heaven are open wide to us.
 However, there are many people who have heard the message of salvation and have not lamented their sins, and so by the cross they are deciding to remain sinners.
 Ironically, the knowledge of Jesus' blood sacrifice, having rejected it, has exponentially increased their sins to the severity of Adam, who will not be with us in heaven.
 Although we were born in sin, we now have an opportunity to be cleansed in the sight of God through the blood of Christ.
 There are others who have never heard the message of the cross; yet, if they remorse over their sins and seek repentance, God will forgive them through the blood of Christ, though they may have never heard the name of Jesus.
-See also: Repent; Rev 1-7; 50b / Death rushed in to fill the void of God's absence; 2Cor 7,4-7; 98h
+See also: Repent; Rev 1-7; 50b / Death rushed in to fill the void of God's absence; 2Cor 7,4-7; 98h; Angels different from man; Rev 22-8,9; 15k

 (38c) Judgment >> Jesus defeated death (Satan) >> Resurrection overcomes death -- This verse goes with verse 18.
 Jesus was the first born from the dead, obviously referring to his resurrection.
 Jesus was the first person to receive a resurrected body, and we who believe in Jesus will receive a body at the First Resurrection/Rapture that is the same form of His own (1Jn 3-1,2).